jonluworks/build-tools-practice/README.md

 preset options.
 All code will be transpiled down to ES5.

 ## What's missing?
 All configuration is currently for development building.
 In order to be ready for production, sourcemaps should be disabled and the css should be stripped to its own file so that it can be cached and FOUC can be avoided.
+The best way to do this is probably to create some environmental production build flags.